Academic Advising Web Pages

 What is the difference between a counselor and a faculty adviser?

 Counselors are located in the Admissions and Guidance Office.
-In addition to academic advising, they provide career counseling and testing, short-term counseling, academic counseling, and referrals to outside agencies.
+In addition to academic advising, they provide career counseling and testing, academic counseling, and referrals to outside agencies.
 Faculty advisers do not perform counseling functions.
 Faculty advisers are full-time faculty and administrators assigned to students based on their declared majors.

 How do I get a faculty adviser?